SteveJustin1963/tec-SCOPE/README.md

 - Notice:AB 2phase output must not be directly connected with VCC, otherwise, will burn the output triode, because different batches, and may not have the terminal
-- Is used to measure the rotational speed, Angle and acceleration of the object and the length measurement Suitable for intelligent control of various displacement measurement,
+- Is used to measure the rotational speed, Angle and acceleration of the object and the length measurement Suitable for intelligent control of various displacement measurement

+## code examples

 https://electropeak.com/learn/how-to-interface-a-rotary-encoder-with-arduino/